A GEORGIAN HISTORICAL MYSTERY

-“Sally m’sister says Her Ladyship, too, takes a keen interest in everythin’!”
+“Sally says Her Ladyship takes a keen interest in everythin’!”

 “What would your silly sister know?”
 Hugh spat out.
 “She’s a laundress.”

-Hugh looked from one to the other, crossed his arms and put up his chin.
+Hugh looked from one to the other, crossed his arms.

 “In one breath you’re tellin’ me we should cut up the beast to feed a starvin’ village, and in the next you’re sayin’ His Lordship has made us all fat and happy and we got work till we drop dead!
 Which is it?”